 What you do now is entirely up to you.
 It is a personal decision.
 All I will say about the niqab is that it is a matter of difference of opinion as to whether it is obligatory or not.
 I am of the view that it is not.
 Others hold the opposite view and both views are valid in our tradition.

-The opinion you personally follows depends on either your own learning and leaning and on the which scholar/s you trust and follow.
+The opinion you personally follows depends on either your own learning and/or on which scholar(s) you trust and follow.

 Therefore both you and the alim you are considering are not to blame for the opinion that is being held and whether or not one is willing to accept a spouse holding and practising the opposite view.
 These things cannot be dictated by others.
 Whether you accept the proposal or not, or whether he accepts you or not is a matter of compatibility and choice.
 Sometimes, compatibility can boil down to these things and there is nothing wrong with that.